chris-reynolds/dart_mail/README.md

 ## Installation

 The application can be compiled to a simple executable that can be run without installation.
+However, you do need to set up the following environment variables:

+    - mail_server (smtp address)
+    - mail_name (Robbie the mailbot)
+    - mail_address (robbie@mail.bot)
+    - privacy_token (i'm a cleartext password)